-The decision on MPF status is made by the Minister.
-The Department’s role is to evaluate applications and make a recommendation to the Minister.
+The decision on MPF service provision is made by the Minister.
+The Department's role is to evaluate applications and make a recommendation to the Minister.
 The Department aims to complete the assessment and make a recommendation to the Minister within 30 days of receiving all relevant supporting documentation and responses to consultations from relevant areas within government.

 During the evaluation process, the Department may: